Fueling Creativity

 Season 10

-Season 10 (current season) is a significant milestone for Co-Hosts Matt and Cyndi, with the majority of episodes recorded from late November 2024 to late January 2025.
+Season 10 was a significant milestone for Co-Hosts Matt and Cyndi, with the majority of episodes recorded from late November 2024 to late January 2025.
 The season launched with the podcast’s first-ever mini-series, recorded on location at a national conference, featuring three episodes exploring diversity in gifted education.

 Another standout moment was an interview with one of Matt and Cyndi’s dream guests, Dr. Teresa Amabile, whose groundbreaking research on motivation and organizational creativity has had a lasting impact far beyond the classroom.